penelopeundercover/Portfolio/README.md

 # Portfolio
 ![Portfolio Screenshot](public/images/portfolio_screenshot.jpg "portfolio homepage screenshot")
-## Refactor of my portfolio using React.
+## Refactor of my portfolio using React
 The first version of my portfolio was built simply with HTML and CSS.
 This refactor is my first React project, and I learned a lot while building it!

 I handled navigation between pages with React Router.
 Overall it was pretty easy to use.